 “When you nourish the inside, the outside will flourish.”

 I get so much satisfaction and fulfillment out of watching my clients transform by letting go, embracing life and seeing their challenges as opportunities.
 In my free time, I love to spend time with my two boys (when they will hang with me), practice yoga, play tennis, walk my cockapoo Lola by the lake, and travel whenever I get the chance.

 I value my alone time and every summer make sure I go on a meditation retreat for personal and professional reasons.

 Jodi contributes regularly to The Huffington Post, The Mindfulness App, Westchester Magazine, Inside Chappaqua and Inside Armonk magazines.
 Most recently Baretz’ book has been featured in Thrive Global and on several podcasts, including Thrive LOUD, Here to Thrive, and Resiliency Ninja.
-She has also teamed up with “Maximize Your Talent,” a company that trains companies in emotional intelligence, and runs a women’s mindfulness bootcamp for them.
+She has also teamed up with “Maximize Your Talent,” a company that trains companies in emotional intelligence.

 Jodi’s mission is to help women learn to manage stress and their minds so they can cope more effectively with the struggles of daily life and thrive.
 She is a licensed clinical social worker and certified health and wellness coach with more than twenty years experience providing clinical services, psychotherapy, nutritional and career counseling.